 Kicking Imposters to the Curb

-According to a study from Forrester Research, organizations using Agari Brand Protection, for instance, not only saw impersonation attempts drop to near zero, but they also experienced an average 92% drop in calls from confused or frustrated customers.
+According to a study from Forrester Research, organizations using Agari DMARC Protection, for instance, not only saw impersonation attempts drop to near zero, but they also experienced an average 92% drop in calls from confused or frustrated customers.
 By avoiding the kind of negative headlines and brand erosion that stems from these cons, organizations have also seen email conversion rates for their own as legitimate email programs climb an average of 10%, leading to an average $4 million from increased customer engagement.

 Factor in the costs associated with finding and shutting down phishing sites, call center staffing, crisis management, and legal services, and Forrester reports organizations have seen an average 326% ROI from the Agari solution.
 Considering the rising threat from bank impersonation through socially engineered phishing scams, those kinds of returns may make brand protection a very wise investment for many financial institutions.